UdaraChamidu/sentiment_analysis_project/README.md

-# 🧠 Sentiment Analysis Web Application
+# 🧠 Sentiment Analysis Project

 This project is a **Sentiment Analysis** system built using **Natural Language Processing (NLP)** and **Machine Learning** techniques.
 The application analyzes customer reviews and classifies them as **Positive** or **Negative**.
 It includes a simple web interface where users can enter their product feedback, and the system dynamically keeps track of the number of positive and negative reviews.